 So, what does Bikram Yoga entail?
-Well, let’s get one thing straight: it’s not for the faint-hearted this intense workout takes place in a room that is warmed to a heatstroke-inducing 40ºC (105ºF) and 40% humidity.
-The cardiovascular class generally lasts for 90 minutes and in that time students are put through a grueling regime of stretches and flexibility exercises aimed at increasing strength, balance and suppleness.
+Well, let’s get one thing straight: it’s not for the faint-hearted this intense workout takes place in a room that is warmed to a heatstroke-inducing 40ºC (105ºF) and 40 per cent humidity.
+The cardiovascular class generally lasts for 90 minutes and in that time students are put through a grueling regimen of stretches and flexibility exercises aimed at increasing strength, balance and suppleness.

 Other benefits of ‘Hot’ yoga are its ability to aid in recovery from sports injuries, and helping to relieve muscular tension.

 The exercise form is nothing new though (the postures having been around in one form or another for about 5,000 years), but it has recently come to prominence with a host of sporting stars and other celebrities admitting to being disciples of the ‘Hot Yoga’.

 Students of Bikram Yoga

 Among these is British tennis star Andy Murray who admitted after one particular win against Roger Federer in the grueling heat at the Dubai Open had been largely down to the physical and mental agility he had gained through Bikram yoga.
 Of his fitness secret he said, "Bikram Yoga has been great in helping me get fit and preparing for the on-court heat."